gumnutdev/good-dogs-demo/README.md

 > [!TIP]
 > If you just want to see Gumnut in Action, you can find live demos at https://demo.gumnut.dev

 No worries!
-The `step-1-complete` branch implements everything in the Getting Started guide.
+The `walkthrough-complete` branch implements everything in the Getting Started guide.
 To see it:

 1. `git clone` this repo then `cd good-dogs-demo`
 2. `git checkout walkthrough-complete`